cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # How HPC is integrated in the educational curriculum of CSC

-In training there is a de-facto division of responsibilities between CSC and Finnish universities; while the universities offer the basic training CSC takes care of the more advanced subjects in HPC programming and in HPC system usage.
+In training there is a de-facto division of responsibilities between CSC and Finnish universities; while the universities offer the basic training, CSC takes care of the more advanced subjects in HPC programming and in HPC system usage.

 The most important part of CSC's HPC education curriculum is the traditional summer school which has been organized already in 12 years.
 The summer schools gathers international participants to a beautiful lakeside setting for a 10 day boot camp of HPC and GPU programming together with evening sports activities, networking and fun.
 This year we reached a new record of 40 participants.